GlenEder/IP_Heatmap_Challenge/README.md

    - Had to spend a good chunk of time looking into the listed apis
    - Finding APIs to solve issues with csv parsing and unzipping

+### Questions
+- Why does the API we created only serve to send latLng coordinates?
+- Should I have hosted/created a database to hold the GeoLiteData instead of loading the data into RAM?